An official website of the United States government

-The informal report process allows CCSs or CMEO program managers to maintain awareness of all reports and ensures that all reports are properly handled and resolved.
-The chain of command must coordinate with the CCS or CMEO program manager to exercise leadership and to resolve the informal report without the command being required to conduct an investigation.
+The informal complaint process allows CCSs or CMEO program managers to maintain awareness of all reports and ensures that all reports are properly handled and resolved.
+The chain of command must coordinate with the CCS or CMEO program manager to exercise leadership and to resolve the informal complaint without the command being required to conduct an investigation.
 The Informal Resolution System (IRS) assists Sailors in resolving conflicts, and when successful, the IRS is the timeliest method for resolving conflict, because it deals directly with the individuals involved and uses the immediate chain of command.
 Sometimes it is ineffective or simply is not a desirable method for resolution.
-In these cases the Sailor should file a formal report.
-These are the steps in the IRS:
+In these cases the Sailor should file a formal complaint.
+Below are three options within the IRS:

 1. Direct.
 In person by approaching the alleged offender(s) involved.
 Stay focused on the behavior and its impact.
-Use common courtesy and ensure the approach is not disrespectful.
 Consider writing down thoughts prior to approaching the alleged offender(s) involved.
 In writing, to the alleged offender(s) stating the facts and feelings about the behavior and the expected resolution.

 2. Informal Third Party.
 Request assistance from another person.
 Ask another person to talk with alleged offender(s) involved, to accompany while utilizing the direct approach, or to intervene to help resolve the conflict.
 The complainant does not have to accompany the third party for the approach.